TheDioniz/TheIntercom/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.0.

+## Usage
+1. Run the server as described in `Development server` section
+2. Type the code by clicking on the buttons and commit with `#` character
+  - after that you should see the message if the code was correct
+  - try the code: `007#` - it should occur as correct code

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.